josephryan/Hernandez_Ryan_2021_Recoding/00-PHYLOTOCOL/README.md

 # Planned analyses

-### phylotocol_recoding_v1.pdf
-Document laying out planned analyses.
+Phylotocol is a system for documenting a priori, planned phylogenetic analyses, and providing details related to changes to the original protocol through updated versioning.
-See https://github.com/josephryan/phylotocol for more info.
+See the publication (https://academic.oup.com/sysbio/article/68/4/672/5267839) and github repo (https://github.com/josephryan/phylotocol) for more info about phylotocol.

+##### phylotocol_recoding_v1.pdf
+Original planned analyses.
+These did not include analyses of compositional heterogeneity.
+---

+#MAIN PHYLOTOCOLS

 ### phylotocol_recodingextension_v1.0.pdf
 Our analysis did not address compositional heterogeneity and since we used the same model for simulation and testing, we did not consider problems stemming from poor model fit.
-As such, this phylotocol serves as an extension of our previous analysis (phylotocol_recoding_v1.pdf) to address these concerns.
+As such, this phylotocol serves as an extension of our previous phylotocol (phylotocol_recoding_v1.pdf) to address these concerns.

 ### phylotocol_recodingextension_v1.1.pdf
 Changed the way we will perform simulations and calculations of compositional heterogeneity in section 2.3 of the phylotocol by using straightforward methods in P4 (Foster 2004).